Marquette Lake vs Plantagenet Lake

 Verdict

 Both lakes earn the same Grade B. The tiebreakers come down to clarity (Marquette Lake: 8.5 ft, Plantagenet Lake: 6.7 ft) and what you want from the lake.
-Marquette Lake has fewer fish species than Plantagenet Lake.
+Marquette Lake matches its peer on species count.